Estimator

 • Bachelor's degree in engineering, construction management, or a related field.

-• Minimum 5 years of experience in estimating large-scale solar projects.
+• Minimum 5 years of experience in estimating large-scale infrastructure, renewable energy or EPC construction (solar preferred).

-• Strong understanding of solar PV technology, components, and installation processes.
+• Strong understanding of Battery Energy Storage Systems and solar PV technology, components, and installation processes including racking, foundations, cabling, and substation/interconnection scopes.

 Benefits Package